Learn everything necessary about the characteristics of alpine skis

 1. Which skis suit you best

-2. The different ski types you can choose from
+2. The different types of skis you can choose from

 1. Which skis suit you best

 Finding the type of ski that suits you best doesn't have to be difficult.
-But when you search for skis, it can be incredibly overwhelming, and you can't find head or tail in...
+But when searching for skis, it can be incredibly overwhelming and hard to make sense of...

-We at Brugteski.dk have made it easy for you by dividing all our skis into 3 categories; Piste skiing, All Mountain and Park/Off-piste skiing.
+At secondskis.com, we have made it easy for you by dividing all our skis into 3 categories: Piste Skis, All Mountain, and Park/Off-piste skis.

-2. The different ski types you can choose from
+2. The different types of skis you can choose from

-There are different skis, depending on what you need them for.
-Piste skis are best for the hard groomed slopes, where off-piste skis are best for the soft snow in the off-piste.
-With that said, all skis can be used anywhere, however some skis are specially developed for certain areas on the mountain.
-It's like taking a racing bike into the woods.
-You will be able to use it, but it is much easier on a mountain bike.
+There are different skis depending on what you need them for.
+Piste skis are best for the hard-prepared slopes, while off-piste skis are best for the soft snow in the off-piste.
+That said, all skis can be used everywhere, but some skis are specially developed for specific areas on the mountain.
+It's like taking a racing bike into the forest.
+You could use it, but it's much easier on a mountain bike.

-There are an incredible number of different ski types: Racing, Freestyle, Freeride, Carving, Big Mountain, All Mountain and Powder skis.
+There are incredibly many different types of skis: Racing, Freestyle, Freeride, Carving, Big Mountain, All Mountain, and Powder skis.
 We have boiled all these variants down to 3 categories:

 Piste skis are the most used skis among Danes, and you probably already know them.
-This ski type covers concepts such as Racing and Carving skis.
+This type of ski covers terms like Racing and Carving skis.

-Piste skiing is for you who love to rush down the groomed slopes, and spend most of the time on these types of slopes.
-It is this type of ski that is best and easiest to swing safely down the slopes on.
-If you are a beginner, or just not sure about the boards yet, then this is clearly your best choice of ski type.
+Piste skis are for you who love to race down the prepared slopes and spend most of your time on these types of slopes.
+This type of ski is the best and easiest to safely turn down the slopes.
+If you are a beginner or just not so confident on the boards yet, then this is your clear best choice of ski type.

-Piste skis are in most cases 70 to 85 mm wide at the middle, and can be up to 110 mm wide at the top and bottom of the ski.
-This means that the skis are naturally curved, and provide the best properties for being able to swing on the slopes.
+Piste skis are in most cases 70 to 85 mm wide at the middle and can be up to 110mm wide at the top and bottom of the ski.
+This makes the skis naturally curved and gives the best characteristics for turning on the slopes.

 2. All Mountain

-These skis are, as the word says, for the whole mountain.
-These skis are a mixture of piste skis and off-piste skis, and make them easy to use on the whole mountain.
+These skis, as the word says, are for the whole mountain.
+These skis are a mix of piste skis and off-piste skis, making them easy to use on the entire mountain.

-All Mountain skis are for you who also love to ride off-piste, along the groomed slopes or into the trees.
-For you who like to drive in all kinds of places other than just on the slopes!
-All Mountain is for you who feel pressure on the slopes and want to try your hand at some new areas of the mountain!
+All Mountain skis are for you who also love to go out into the off-piste, along the prepared slopes, or between the trees.
+For you who like to ride in all sorts of other places, not just on the slopes!
+All Mountain is for you who feel comfortable on the slopes and want to try your hand at some new areas of the mountain!

-All Mountain skis are often 86 to 95 mm wide across the middle and only slightly smaller than decidedly Off-piste skis.
-As the skis can be used on the whole mountain, they are not exclusively perfect for just one discipline, but here you get a good all-round ski.
+All Mountain skis are often 86 to 95 mm wide over the middle and only slightly smaller than dedicated off-piste skis.
+Since the skis can be used on the entire mountain, they are not exclusively perfect for just one discipline, but here you get a good all-round ski.

 Park/Off-piste skis, also known as Freestyle and Freeride skis.
-This category of ski covers the more specialized ski types, which are made for special places on the mountain.
+This category of skis covers the more specialized types of skis, which are made for special places on the mountain.

 These skis are for you who want to challenge yourself.
-For those who want to go far away from the groomed slopes, right into the soft untouched snow, or make the big jumps in the fun park.
-Here you are more experienced and maybe want to buy your second pair of skis, or just in love with powder!
+For you who want to get far away from the prepared slopes, out into the soft untouched snow, or make big jumps in the fun park.
+Here you are more practiced, and maybe want to buy your second pair of skis, or just in love with powder!

-Off-piste skis are often 96 to 110 mm above the center, and Park skis are twintip skis, with center bindings.
-This means that both ends of the ski point upwards, so that you can also stand backwards on the skis.
+Off-piste skis are often 96 to 110 mm over the middle, and Park skis are twin-tip skis, with center bindings.
+This means that both ends of the ski point upwards, so you can also ski backward on them.

-In addition to the width of the skis, there are some different characteristics that characterize the different types of skis.
+Besides the width of the skis, there are some different characteristics that distinguish the different types of skis.

 Radius and Sidecut